Author: Matthew Rogers

 The disk space (also known as web space or storage space), is made up of all your text files, images, databases, scripts, and all other files in connection to your site.

 Determining the amount of disk space you’ll need for your eCommerce website depends on the size of all these random files we’ve just mentioned.
 In essence, it depends on the size of your online shop – the bigger the shop the more files you’ll have, hence the greater need for larger disk space.
 The opposite also applies, the smaller the shop, the fewer files it will have, and so you won’t need very large disk space (for example, you can opt for limited disk storage space).
+SSDs are definitely preferred over traditional hard drives as they are a LOT faster.

 Which eCommerce Hosting Type Is Right for Your Website?